slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Only the hypocrite is really rotten to the core."
 -- Hannah Arendt*

-> *"Never wrestle with a pig because if you do, you'll both get dirty, but the pig will enjoy it."
+> *"Never wrestle with a pig because if you do, you’ll both get dirty, but the pig will enjoy it."
 -- Charlie Munger*

 ### On easy opponents